hung365dev/UnityCarController/README.md

 # UnityCarController
 A physics based and open source implementation of Car controller using joints.

-<b>  Why support unrealistic physics when Unity and Nvidia have some real juice :D</b>
+<b>  Why support unrealistic physics when Unity and Nvidia have blessings on us :D</b>
 <br><br>

 ![FAILED TO LOAD IMG](IMG/1.png)<br>